TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 				 - will have to somehow smartly translate 0-255 to opacity 0-1 in the slider
 			- but people will be more familiar with layer "opacity" rather than choosing it as a color
 				- plus it will be faster to just slide an alpha instead of entering a numerical value or opening picker

-- If we have just a single entity selected, check for available operations
-	- Or entities of the same type
-		- e.g. disable resizing on weapons and complex objects
-	- Disable resizing on point markers as well
-		- actually leave flipping for spawns and other stuff that has rotation

 - Might be an overkill to add additional button, just add a context menu to reveal any entry in the filesystem
 	- Might be also over the Project tab itself so that the folder can be revealed